 After more than a few minutes of her dancing and dropping another five or six dollars, the dancer then asked me if I wanted a lap dance by the Disc Jockey booth.
 I politely declined.
 She expressed her anger with me and abruptly walked over to the other customer on the stage about thirty feet from me.
 He was around my age, bigger and heavier and he engaged her in conversation when she went over to him.
 I would leave shortly afterward only to be shocked by a major news story two days later.

-I saw his picture and immediately recognized him.
-The customer had raped and brutalized a dancer and then attempted to take his life when the police tried to arrest him.
-He had brought this poor woman back to his workplace and raped her several times as well as penetrating her with an object.
+I saw his picture and immediately recognized him as the customer at the stage near me.
+This piece of shit had raped and brutalized a dancer and then attempted to take his life when the police tried to arrest him.
+He had brought this poor woman back to his workplace and raped her several times as well as repeatedly sexually penetrating her with an object.
 She saved her life by calling 911 on a landline that was in the office.
 The East Windsor Police barged in and tried to take this monster in custody but he unsuccessfully slashed his own throat.
 The rapist would survive his injuries and be arrested.

 I sometimes wonder, if I had gotten a dance or two could I have saved her from the horrible physical & mental trauma of what happened hours later to her.
-Would she still have gone over to the monster for a dance and eventual disastrous arrangement away from the club later?
+Would she still have gone over to her rapist for a dance and eventual disastrous arrangement away from the club later?
 I don’t think it would have changed things and I’ll never know anyways.
 All I know is that this guy looked like an average, harmless guy.
-What he did was unforgivable.
+What he did was unforgivable and he would eventually take a plea deal where he will serve several decades behind bars.
+I still shudder when I think about that poor woman, the physical & mental scars will never go away.

-Sadly, this wasn’t the first time I saw pure evil.
-It was only twenty-five years earlier when I would be a victim of crime by a monster and his accomplices.
+Sadly, this wasn’t the first time I encountered pure evil.
+It was only twenty-five years earlier when I would be a victim of crime by a monster and his accomplices while I was in College.
 I was fortunate I escaped with just a black eye and some bruises.
-I was lucky though, because this piece of human excrement would go on to take two human lives on different occasions.
+I was lucky that night in hindsight because this piece of garbage would go on to take two human lives on different occasions.
+He’s walking free right now….
 But that is a story for a another time……